-An impactful video should drive concrete marketing results such as more traffic to your website, your client´s contact information or more sales.
+Impactful video engagement should drive concrete marketing results such as more traffic to your website, your client's contact information or more sales.
 Yet, sometimes we forgot the good and old call-to-action or CTA.
 It is very important to guide your prospective customer to do the right action after they’ve watched your video.
 In order to do that, you can add a link to your website on your copy post or a text overlay at the end of your video to remind them what to do next.

 Take a look at this Facebook video created by Adidas that works like a trailer for a longer piece.
 The CTA encourages the viewer to see the full video on Youtube.

 Here is a great tip: Facebook can help you target the right audience for your video.
 You can harness this feature by setting “Preferred Audience” and “Restricted Audience.”

 Preferred Audience uses interest tags to help prioritize Page posts in the News Feed for each unique viewer based on the topics that are most likely to engage them.
 For example sports, beauty or food.
 Audience restriction limits the visibility of your video to specific demographics like gender, age, location and language.

 According to Keap, 71 percent of small businesses plan to use social media content to attract new customers in 2018.
 With video being a top priority nowadays, 73% of marketers plan on increasing their use of videos.
 Don’t fall behind!

 - Try to come up with a creative breakout idea that will engage your viewers.
 Remember to entertain, inform or inspire.

 - Keep your audience in mind e and try to adapt your original idea to fit their length expectations for each social media network.